-It is excluded from any other settings in order to save memory space.
+It is excluded from any other settings that optimise memory space.

-There are some tips for some Android providers below but please bear in mind that finding these settings is specific to each device.
+There are some tips for some Android devices below but please bear in mind that finding these settings is specific to each device.

 The two most relevant articles for the settings that affect komoot on a Samsung device are:

 Please ensure that your GPS location is active and check your device care settings.
 On recent Samsung devices, you can usually see the rights that komoot has access to by going to Settings > Apps > komoot.
 You can see the general optimisation settings under Settings > Device care.
 Under the battery settings here, there might be an option to “put unused apps to sleep.”
 Please either toggle this off or make sure that komoot is excluded.
 You should also turn off any automatic optimisation that your phone runs or schedule it for when you are not using komoot.